Kneaded That

 Notes

-2. Make it dairy-free: I recommend using a high-fat non-dairy milk like full-fat Oatly instead of whole milk and Country Crock's olive oil plant butter in place of butter.
-Note: the plant butter is salted, so use slightly less salt if you go this route.
+• Make it dairy-free: Use a high-fat non-dairy milk like full-fat Oatly instead of whole milk, and Country Crock's olive oil plant butter in place of butter.
+The plant butter is salted, so use slightly less salt if you go this route.

 Comments